 It was during a trip to Bhutan, a year ago, when I first saw, and subsequently fell in love with the Himalayas.
 You see, those giant mountains mean different things to different people.
 To some, it represents a chance to meet with and conquer a real-life giant, something every mountaineer finds irresistible.
 To others, it is a region to be feared, respected and admired from a distance.
 But to me, it was a sort of mystery, waiting to be unraveled.
 The five days I spent in Bhutan were clearly not enough.
 I wanted more.
 I had to travel deeper into the region and walk among these giants to fully grasp their magic.

 Life is never as amazing as when we share the special moments with our loved ones.
-When looking for an unique experience to share with our dear friends visiting us from Brazil, Fernanda and Claudinho, we came across diving in Komodo Island on board of Alexa.
+When looking for a unique experience to share with our dear friends visiting us from Brazil, Fernanda, and Claudinho, we came across diving in Komodo Island, a board of Alexa.
 Nothing sounded to beat such a beautiful boat navigating towards one of the best diving spots on earth (CNN Survey 2015).

-It was 2 years ago when I put my feet in India for the very first time.
-That was just a weekend trip but long enough to fall in love with the remarkable Taj Mahal, drive 300km from Agra to Ranthambore National Park on a Royal Enfield Bullet and track wild tigers in their natural habitat.
+Two years ago, I put my feet in India for the first time.
+That was just a three-day trip, but long enough to fall in love with the remarkable Taj Mahal, drive 300km from Agra to Ranthambore National Park on a Royal Enfield Bullet, and track wild tigers in their natural habitat.
 Two days were way too short for a trip to India.
-Nevertheless it was during my 30th birthday weekend that the desire to explore deeper this compelling country started to grow inside me.
+Nevertheless, it was during this journey when a huge desire to learn about this compelling country was born.

 If you have the curiosity to see what an undeveloped and new nation is like you should go to East Timor.
 I say new nation because this former Portuguese colony became the first new sovereign state of the 21st century in 2002.
 The country was utterly ruined in 1999, when the Indonesian troops who had occupied it for 24 years were forced to withdraw after a United Nations referendum resulted in its independence.
 Almost 15 years after this event, it is still very poor and there is not too much going on in East Timor, as we expected.
 And this is actually the reason why we decided to visit this little nation in the Indian ocean.
 We wanted to see how a country in its very beginning is like.